Are you getting laser hair removal for the first time and don’t know how to prepare? That’s totally fine!

-They regularly clean the area with a sanitised napkin in every couple of minutes.
+They regularly clean the area with a sanitised napkin every couple of minutes.

 Your clinician may change the settings of the machine during your treatment.
 This is to adapt the best power and consistency to the area treated.
 Your expert will make sure to treat the area with the most appropriate and necessary settings.
-Which can differ from area to area due to the number of sessions completed, amount of hair follicles or the sensitivity of the skin.
+Which can differ from area to area due to the number of sessions completed, the number of hair follicles, or the sensitivity of the skin.

 Your clinician may also need your help in some areas.
 They might ask you to stay in a specific position or help them out whilst treating some areas for example during the perianal.